opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

 When ``invariant="lengths"`` is set, the number of records in the data is not protected (for those familiar with DP terminology, this is equivalent to bounded-DP).
-Therefore when computing the mean, a noisy sum is released and subsequently divided by the exact length.
+Therefore, when computing the mean, a noisy sum is released and subsequently divided by the exact length.
 This behavior can be observed in the query summary: